 - View your tuition and residence fees invoice

 - Order an official transcript

 - Access information about housing, health and wellness, co-curricular programs and more in one place

 For more information about ACORN, visit the ACORN help website.

-The first year of the KPE undergraduate program consists of five full credit equivalents of academic courses and one four-day Outdoor Project activity.
-Course requirements and tentative schedules are listed below.
+The first year of the KPE undergraduate program consists of five full credit equivalents of academic courses and one four-day Outdoor Project activity*.
+Course requirements are listed below.

 ANA126Y1 Elementary Human Anatomy

 This is an introductory course on the anatomy of the human body.
 In the first term, emphasis is placed on the functional overview of anatomy of the human body using a systemic approach including the respiratory, cardiovascular, gastrointestinal, renal, reproductive and neuroanatomical systems.
 A brief overview of histology is also integrated into this content in first term.
 In second term, the course covers detailed content on the upper and lower limb musculoskeletal system as well as a brief overview of the musculature of the trunk.

 Instructor: Prof. Judi Laprade

 This course is an invitation and introduction to the social study of Kinesiology, physical education, sport, health, the body and bodies, etc. The goal is to explore and discuss society and culture, particularly as it is stratified along lines of ability, race, gender, class, and sexuality, and to study social issues in kinesiology like violence and performance enhancing drugs.
 Overall, students are encouraged to use course concepts in developing their own assessments of the social world of kinesiology and physical education.